- Ph.D., Civil and Environmental Engineering, Georgia Tech, 2012

 - B.S., Civil and Environmental Engineering, KAIST, 2003

 Dr. Seunghee Kim is looking for a graduate research student to join the Energy-Geosystems research group at UNL.
 The position can be started immediately.
 Should you be interested, please contact him directly.

 Areas of Research and Professional Interest

-- Carbon Utilization & Storage, Geologic Storage of Radioactive Wastes
+- Carbon Utilization & Storage, Geologic Sequestration of Nuclear Wastes

 - Energy Geo-Storage, Underground Utilization, and Sustainability

 - Coupling: Fluid Flow in Porous Media + Poromechanics + Heat Transport + Geochemistry

 - Energy Efficiency & Conservation in Geotechnical Engineering